petermwash/WeatherDaily/README.md

 2. Open the project in Android Studio; under the file menu select open, then select an existing project.
 Navigate to the folder you cloned then open the project.

-4. Get an `API KEY` from [openweathermap.org](https://openweathermap.org/), create a file named `apikey.properties` to the root folder and add the `API KEY` to the file.
+4. Get an `API KEY` from [openweathermap.org](https://openweathermap.org/), create a file named `apikey.properties` to the root folder, and add the `API KEY` to the file.

 5. Run the app on an emulator or on your Android device.